redgerly-umich/capstone_ff/README.md

    ```
    git clone https://github.com/redgerly-umich/capstone_ff.git
    ```
-2. Install and set up the project dependencies using the requirements.txt file.
+2. Install and set up the project dependencies using the requirements.txt file, which is found in the ff_env directory:
    ```
    pip install -r requirements.txt
    ```